 Evaluation and impact assessment of the plan will involve weighing the extent to which strategic objectives are met and impact created.
 Evaluation shall therefore be based on the implementation framework and theory of change.
-A theory of change describes how an intervention can deliver desired results and explains the causal logic of how a program modality or design innovation will reach its intended outcomes.7
+A theory of change describes how an intervention can deliver desired results and explains the causal logic of how a program modality or design innovation will reach its intended outcomes.8 The criteria for evaluation of related projects, and programmes shall focus on the evaluation principles of relevance, effectiveness, efficiency, impact and sustainability.

-The County COVID-19 re-engineering and recovery strategies reporting will be informed by annual work plans.
-All implementing departments will be expected to prepare M&E frameworks for each activity (see sample; Annex Table 3).
+The County Covid-19 re-engineering and recovery strategies reporting will be informed by annual work plans.
+All implementing departments will be expected to prepare M&E frameworks for each activity (see sample; the Annex).
 The quarterly progress reports will include information on key indicators against set targets for the quarter.

-For accountability purposes, County Governments through the Monitoring and Evaluation Departments (MED)'s will review their existing M&E policy to include the County COVID-19 re-engineering and recovery strategies.
-These strategies will also inform County performance contracting targets and human resource performance management systems.
-The technical capacity of the M&E unit (focal persons and/or champions), on the County Integrated Monitoring and Evaluation System (CIMES) will be enhanced to monitor and evaluate the implementation of these re-engineering strategies.
-CIMES guidelines on County Monitoring and Evaluation Committee (COMEC) will also play a key role and responsibility on how County Governments implement these strategies.
+For accountability purposes, county governments through the Monitoring and Evaluation Departments (MED)'s will review their existing M&E policy to include the County COVID-19 re-engineering and recovery strategies.
+These strategies will also inform county performance contracting targets and human resource performance management systems.
+The technical capacity of the M&E unit (focal persons and/ or champions) in each County department, on the County Integrated Monitoring and Evaluation System (CIMES) will be enhanced to monitor and evaluate the implementation of these re-engineering strategies.
+CIMES guidelines on County Monitoring and Evaluation Committee (COMEC) will also play a key role and responsibility on how county governments implement these strategies.

 Furthermore, the M&E reports will always inform decision making at all county levels including County assemblies to contribute to a strong and sustainable county results-oriented M&E system.

 At the end of each financial year annual performance reports will be drafted highlighting key achievements, challenges, lessons learnt and recommendations on the way forward.